thillaivasanv/eDDTs/README.md

 ================================================================

-The following device test cases are available
+The following device test cases for a specified part numbers are available .
+SoC represents the test for system on Chip interfaces like SPI,I2C,CPU cores etc.

 Driver Category | Device | Part Number | Test Case |
 | ------------- | -------| ----------  | --------- |